What the Data Actually Says About Tuition in Singapore — A Review of the Research

 Practical Takeaways: What a Careful Reading Suggests

-This is not a piece arguing that tuition is good or bad.
-The evidence does not support a clean verdict either way.
-But a careful reading of the research suggests several things that are more defensible than most of what circulates:
+This is not a piece arguing that tuition is good or bad; the evidence does not support a clean verdict either way.
+Still, a careful reading of the research points to several claims that are more defensible than most of what circulates:

 A Note on Sources

 This review draws primarily on published academic literature, government statistical releases, and policy documents.
-Where specific studies are cited, readers are encouraged to locate and read them.
 The most accessible entry points into the academic literature are:

-- MOE's Singapore Education Statistics Digest (published annually)
+- MOE’s Singapore Education Statistics Digest and Household Expenditure Survey reports.

-Where this review expresses uncertainty, it is genuine uncertainty — the literature is mixed, the methodologies are imperfect, and anyone who tells you the evidence clearly shows X or clearly disproves Y is probably selling something.
+This review’s uncertainty is genuine, not performed — the literature is mixed, the methodologies are imperfect, and anyone who tells you the evidence clearly shows X or clearly disproves Y is probably selling something.

 Found this helpful?
 Share it with someone who needs it.